dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 :::tip Join our private beta!

 Access to webhooks in dbt Cloud is currently limited to beta users.
 If you want to try it out, please [sign up](https://docs.google.com/forms/u/1/d/e/1FAIpQLScmSH5GhFKq1L0vp1nhzF4zapIEtFX4ViRoUiTbTEqkScgqTA/viewform) for the private beta.
-After you sign up, you will be invited into the private beta.
+After you sign up, a Product Manager from dbt Labs will email you in the next few days if they decide to include you in the private beta.
 :::

 ## Create a webhook